 3.4.1.
-The Compose Production Rule
+The compose production rule

-This production rule takes two definitions, and for each pair of clauses C_1 and C_2 - one from each definition - it produces the body of a new clause by changing the variable names in the body of C_2 , conjoining all the altered literals in C_2 to the literals in the body of C_1 and removing any duplicate literals.
+This production rule takes two definitions, and for each pair of clauses C_1 and C_2 -one from each definition-it produces the body of a new clause by changing the variable names in the body of C_2 , conjoining all the altered literals in C_2 to the literals in the body of C_1 and removing any duplicate literals.
 A head is then constructed which is used to turn each body into a clause, with the disjunction of these new clauses forming the new definition.
 How the head is constructed and the variable names are altered is specified by the parameterisation, which is a list containing integers or a dash sign.
 If the number of variables in the head of C_1 is f and if a number, n, appears in the parameterisation at position p < f, then the n-th variable in the head of C_2 will be set to the variable name of the p-th variable in the head of C_1 wherever it appears in C_2 .
-If a number, n, appears in the parameterisation at position p >= f, then the variable name of the n-th variable in the head of C_2 will be set to a unique variable name U_n which is not found anywhere in C_1 .
-A dash in the parameterisation at position q indicates that the head variable at position q in C_1 will not occur in any of the literals imported from the body of C_2 .
+If a number, n, appears in the parameterisation at position p >= f, then the variable name of the n-th variable name of C_1 which is not found anywhere in C_1 .
+A dash in the parameterisation at position at position q indicates that the head variable at position q in C_1 will not occur in any of the literals imported from the body of C_2 .
 The variables in the head of the new clause are taken to be the variables from the head of C_1 followed by the unique new variable names U_i described above.